cs1302uga/cs1302-gallery/README.md

    ```

    In this new scenario, the variable `i` is an effectively final local variable
-   in the block enclosing the lambda in `createHandler`, thus avoiding the
+   in the block enclosing the lambda expression in `createHandler`, thus avoiding the
    problem described by the compiler.

-   Why is this an issue?
-Well, the big reason is that the language does not support it.
+   **Why is this an issue?** Well, the big reason is that the language does not support it.
    Why doesn't the language support it?
 I speculate that the reason has to do with
    how local variables are managed internally in memory.
 As methods get called and
    return they occupy and free up a region of memory called the program stack.
 It is